cdouglas/hydroflow/basen/README.md

 - matches to a key w/ outstanding lease returns token w/ ordered set of nodes (assume chain) + logical ID

-WRITE(token, data, offset) -> DN:
-- send data to the first node in the list, replicates down the chain returns acknowledgements for each (token, offset) pair

 CLOSE(lease, list<blockid>) -> NN: + durability flag
 - relinquish the lease, optionally wait until data are durable on all nodes